prof-welch-psu-ist/minesweeper2030/README.md

 all `0`s in a contiguous region (and all cells adjacent to one of those `0`s) are revealed.

-> note: this can never reveal a mine, so it should never result in a player losing
+> note: this process should never uncover a mine, so it should never result in a player losing

 Write unit tests for this.
 One potential good one involves returning to the original board (4x4 with mines in the first two squares and third column),